 That all depends on where you're surfing.
 If it’s colder places, like up in BC or Alaska, then more than likely a double coat will be the best thing for you or a single layer of gold dream cream.

 For the warm water dwellers, a single coat is pretty much bang on and for those “freezing cold” winter days in southern California; bronze top coat just to be the charger you are.

-If you're travelling or the temps are starting to change soon, you could probably apply a tough base coat for the warmer conditions that you’ll encounter, but soft enough for the cooler waters.
+If you're traveling or the temps are starting to change soon, you could probably apply a tough base coat for the warmer conditions that you’ll encounter, but soft enough for the cooler waters.

 Finally, we have an honourable mention of the soap layer.
 This one goes out to all those in desperate times when you’ve run out of wax.
 Surprisingly, a layer of soap bonds incredibly well with a top coat of wax and it makes for a smooth and stable grip.
 Perfect for those bigger days when you don’t want to get caught out of place and need the grip on the critical and steep take offs.